mastersoftwaremedia/blogsnsapp/README.md

 ```
 **Add Credentials**

-Make sure to use Git Bash to create a .env file at the root directory of your application to hide all your sensitive information
+Make sure to use Git Bash if you use windows to create a .env file at the root directory of your application to hide all your sensitive information

 ```
 touch .env